NeguseNegest/Ragops-Control-Plane/docs/architecture.md

 5. Qdrant performs cosine-similarity search and returns payloads without vectors.
 6. Results are normalized with 1-based ranks, scores, metadata, and the best available source path or URL.
 7. Citations are deduplicated by document and section and assigned IDs such as `[1]`.
-8. The generation layer builds a context-only prompt and sends it to the configured template, OpenAI, or Gemini client.
-The template client remains the offline default.
+8. The generation layer builds a context-only prompt and sends it to the client selected at API startup by `RAGOPS_LLM_PROVIDER`.
+The template client is the default; OpenAI and Gemini are implemented alternatives.
 9. FastAPI returns the answer, structured citations, formatted citations, retrieved chunks, used chunk IDs, and total latency.
 10. Streamlit renders the response.
 It does not connect to Qdrant or import the retrieval pipeline directly.